swdalex/finance-tracker/README.md

-# finance-tracker
+# Personal Finance Tracke
-Personal Finance Tracker - a simple web application to track income, expenses, and savings with basic reporting and user authentication.
+A simple web application to track income, expenses, and savings with basic reporting and user authentication.